JUNE 5, 2014 - NEWSFLASH! ROBERT LUNDGREN'S SEMINAL WORK ON THE BATTLE OF LEYTE GULF JUST RELEASED IN HARDCOVER! LINK TO AMAZON PAGE:

 A good reconstruction of Yamato as she appeared during her Final Sortie in April 1945 can be found at:

+Hello.
 I am a former US military officer with a life-long love for history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
-He was a History professor, too.
+He was also a History professor before the war.

-A few years back, after seeing some photos of a model of the Yamato, I briefly put my other hobby-modeling on hold and spent about 1500 hours building a 1945 Operation Ten-ichi-go 1/200 scale version of Yamato.
+A few years back, I spent about 1500 hours building a 1/200 scale model of Yamato.

-None-the-less, Yamato and Musashi were strategically obsolete the day each was launched, for a mere week and a half ahead of Yamato's launch in December 1941, the Japanese had themselves exploded the myth of the battleship during their daring attack on Pearl Harbor with carrier-borne aircraft.
+None-the-less, Yamato and Musashi were strategically obsolete the day each was launched. for a week and a half before Yamato's launch in December 1941, the Japanese had demonstrated the vulnerability of capital ships to carrier based air power at Pearl Harbor.

-Despite going down in just over 2 hours of bombardment by US Navy planes off Okinawa on April 7th, 1945, this gigantic ship still captivates the mind and inspires tens of thousands of ship modelers around the world to build the literally dozens of models of this ship, in all scales.
+Despite going down in just over 2 hours of bombardment by US Navy planes off Okinawa on April 7th, 1945, this gigantic ship still captivates the imagination.

 As a Japanese historian once noted - "once you learn the story of the Yamato, it becomes an obsession."